 NCI’s basic information about clinical trials explains the types and phases of trials and how they are carried out.
 Clinical trials look at new ways to prevent, detect, or treat disease.
 You may want to think about taking part in a clinical trial.
 Talk to your doctor for help in deciding if one is right for you.

 Gene-Environment Interactions in Participants with or without Melanoma or Nevi

-This trial studies the gene-environment interactions in participants with or without melanoma or nevi.
-Measuring the amount of an individual’s ultraviolet (UV) exposure may help doctors to develop better strategies to protect the public from melanoma, understanding how different measures of sun exposure history may tell doctors more about this risk for melanoma, and studying the correlation between UV exposure and genetic risk factors may help doctors to know whether UV light might induce mutations in genes related to cancer.
+The purpose of this trial is to measure the amount of ultraviolet (UV) radiation a person may receive.
+Invisible rays that are part of the energy that comes from the sun are called UV radiation.
+It is known that a form of skin cancer called melanoma is related to skin damage caused by UV exposure, but it is not fully understood which types of UV cause which types of skin damage.
+This trial also studies the gene-environment interactions in participants with or without melanoma or nevi.
+Measuring the amount of an individual’s ultraviolet (UV) exposure may help doctors to develop better strategies to protect the public from melanoma, understanding how different measures of sun exposure history may tell doctors more about this risk for melanoma, and studying the correlation between UV exposure and genetic risk factors may help doctors to know whether UV light might induce genetic changes related to cancer.

 Location: University of Colorado Hospital, Aurora, Colorado

 Effects of Solar Simulated Light Exposure on Skin Samples from Patients with Metastatic Cancers Treated with Target Therapies